t-troebst/perfanno.nvim/README.md

 ```

 This will give you the default settings which are shown [below](#configuration).
-However, you will most likely want to set `line_highlights` and `vt_highlight` to appropriate highlights and set some keybindings to make use of this plugin.
+However, you may want to set `line_highlights` and `vt_highlight` to appropriate highlights that do not clash with your color scheme and set some keybindings to make use of this plugin.
 See the provided [example config](#example-config).

 **Dependencies:**